asimpletune/craigslist-roommate-ad/ad.md

 The Presidio is a former military base/mission turned national park.
 Located at the at the foot of the Golden Gate bridge in San Francisco, the Presidio is one of the few places you can live in the city, where it doesn't feel like you're living in the city.
 Imagine beverly hills country club meets redwood tree forests, all bordered by rocky cliffs crumbling into sandy beaches by the ocean.

 ### Blueprint
 The house has 3 floors, a basement, and a garage.
 See ascii art image for more details on floorplan.

 ### Second floor Bathroom

 There are 4 bathrooms in the house.
-This is one of them.
-No, you don't have to use this.
-I just wanted to show it to you.
-The others are equally nice.
 We all share, and there has never been a shortage of bathrooms.

 ### Common areas of note
 The house has a lot of space and really beautiful commons.
 You have to see it to fully appreciate it but here's a preview.